m0ru/rri-vu-presentation/slides-content.md

 <div class="caption">Source: <a href="https://9gag.com/gag/a73MqYw">https://9gag.com/gag/a73MqYw</a> </div>

 Note:
-to quote dean martin: let me tell you 'bout the birds and the bees ...
+to quote dean martin: let me tell you 'bout the birds and the 🐝🐝 ...

 ---